-This building is likely the oldest in Longwood--erected at least 1880, if not earlier--but it has been at several locations throughout its history.
+This is likely the oldest building that is original to Longwood--records indicate it was erected at least 1880, if not earlier--but it has been at several locations throughout its history.
 The original section of the structure is in the center, behind the two side additions.
 It was first used as a schoolhouse and a community center for civic events; a traveling teacher named Professor Lynch taught there.
 At that time it was located about a block west, about where the Christ Church is today.

 After Christ Church was constructed in 1881, this building was moved outside of town to what was known as Stum's Corner what was then considered the separate community of West Longwood.
 It was located near the corner of what is now Rangeline Road and the terminus of Church Avenue--back then that section of Church Avenue was known as Markham Road (the road connected with the community of Markham, west of Sanford).

 During that phase of its life, it was used as a small church that was first called the Self Union congregation and later West Longwood Chapel.
 The community group West Longwood Pioneers also used it as their headquarters.
 The Great Freeze of 1894-1895 wreaked havoc on much of the area and the town of West Longwood was hit hard.
 Many of its residents left town or moved closer into Longwood proper, and the building sat abandoned for two decades.